atomist-skills/eslint-skill/README.md

 # What it's useful for

-With this skill you can automatically keep your JavaScript code linted using ESLint.
+With this skill you can automatically keep your JavaScript and TypeScript code linted using ESLint.

-The skill can be configured to run the same consistent ESLint configuration across all your NPM projects; or use repository-specific setups.
+The skill can be configured to run the same consistent ESLint configuration across all your NPM projects, or use repository-specific configurations.
 It manages a GitHub Check with code-level annotations for linting rule violations and can raise pull requests for automatic ESLint fixes.